gavinanderegg/gavinanderegg.github.io/_posts/2025/2025-10-12-nielsen-norman-group-on-ios-26-usability.md

 >
 > Apple may call it Liquid Glass.
 To many users, it feels more like a fogged‑up window: pretty from a distance, but frustrating when you try to see beyond it.

 [As I've written before](https://anderegg.ca/2025/07/12/grumbling-about-liquid-glass), I really like the *idea* of Liquid Glass.
 The translucent effects are very pretty in Apple's screenshots and promo videos.
-There are some pops of fun visuals in the design, but I find them vastly outweighed by irritating touches that seem poorly thought through.
+There are some pops of fun visuals in the design, but I find them vastly outweighed by baffling usability downgrades.